- Introductory Statement

 - Parents should listen to their children reading and check their comprehension by asking them questions about what they have read.

-- Parents should check and sign a child’s homework journal every evening after the work has been completed.
+- Parents should check their child’s homework journal or online learning platform every evening after the work has been completed.

-- The pupil’s journal is an important record of the child’s homework.
-It is also a valuable means of communication between parents and teachers.
+- The pupil’s journal and online learning platform are an important record of the child’s homework.
+The pupil’s journal is also a valuable means of communication between parents and teachers.

-- Please check that your child records its homework neatly in the correct page and ticks each item of homework when completed.
+- Please check that your child records their homework neatly in the correct page and ticks each item of homework when completed.

 - Teachers check homework on a regular basis.